Logotherapy: A Path to a Meaningful Life

 Logotherapy Techniques

 Dereflection is used when a person is overly self-absorbed on a personal issue or attainment of a personal goal.
-Frankl taught that by redirecting their attention away from the self, the person regains wholeness though thinking about others.
+Frankl taught that by redirecting their attention away from the self, the person regains wholeness through thinking about others.
 Many of our emotional challenges come when we are centered on our own emotional experience.
 Accordingly, by taking intentional steps to examine issues from the perspective of others, seeing the world through their eyes, changes everything.

 The underlying goal is to interrupt the “hyper-reflection” on self that creates anxiety.

-Paradoxical Intention:
+Paradoxical Intention

 Paradoxical intention involves intentionally seeking the thing we fear the most.
 Logotherapy providers use this technique to assist people experiencing anxieties or phobias that paralyze them with fear.
 Frankl taught that by wishing for the things they feared the most, those suffering removed the fear and relieved anxious symptoms.

-For instance, if I feared looking foolish, I may purposely act in a foolish way.
+For instance, if I feared looking foolish, I may purposely act in a foolish way.ย

-Socratic Dialogue:
+Socratic Dialogue

 “Therefore, man is originally characterized by his ‘search for meaning’ rather than his ‘search for himself.’
-The more he forgets himself—giving himself to a cause or another person—the more human he is.”
+The more he forgets himselfโgiving himself to a cause or another personโthe more human he is.”

 Conditions Treated with Logotherapy